MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

 <div class="inner-wrap">

   ## The takeaway:
-  The original goal was to reach >90 via Lighthouse and this was successful.
-Of course a Lighthouse score does not ensure an accessible application, but was used as a benchmark.
-The remediation tasks were re-tested manually and through an automatic tool such as Axe DevTools.
-Previously the website, when read aloud via a screen reader, would stop after navigation or would after the first heading.
-The team was given a demo of the before and after.
-Training concluded the remediation to proactively reduce accessibility issues in the future.
+  The original goal was to reach <span aria-label="greater than 87">> 87</span> via Lighthouse and reduce the number  of issues within W.A.V.E by 50% and this was successful.
+Of course a good score does not ensure an accessible application, but this was used as a benchmark.
+The remediation tasks were validated with help from the QA team.
+The team was given a demo of the before and after and given training on how to proactively reduce accessibility issues in the future.

   </div>